brunodeluk/Neural/README.md

 # Neural Network
-Basic neural network for future applications
+Basic Neural Network in Java for future applications